jorgeprj/goodfood-react/README.md

 ---

 Thank you for checking out the GoodFood project!
 We hope it serves as a valuable demonstration of ideas for your company's website.
-If you have any questions or need further information, please don't hesitate to contact us.
+If you have any questions or need further information, please don't hesitate to contact me.

 **Enjoy your culinary experience with GoodFood!** 🍽️👩‍🍳👨‍🍳